-Impairment review
+Impairment review of investments

 Annual impairment reviews of investments in subsidiaries are undertaken and are determined from value in use calculations for each cash generating unit (CGU) using cash flow projections based on the latest three year plan approved by the Board.
 The main assumptions for each CGU, which relate to sales volume, selling prices and cost changes, are based on recent history and expectations of future changes in the market.
 Cash flows beyond the period of the projections are extrapolated at growth rates which do not exceed those used in the three year plan.
-The discount rates applied to the cash flow forecasts for each CGU is based on a market participant's pre-tax weighted average cost of capital range of between 10.6% and 16.9% (2014: 11.7% to 18.9%).
+The discount rates applied to the cash flow forecasts for each CGU is based on a market participant's pre-tax market discount rate range of between 8.4% and 18.8% (2015: 10.6% to 16.9%).

 There has been no impairment of investments in subsidiaries in the year.
-Management considers that reasonable possible changes in the assumptions would be an increase in the weighted average cost of capital of 1.0%, a reduction in the sales of the subsidiaries of 5% and a 5% reduction in their operating profit.
+Management considers that reasonable possible changes in the assumptions would be an increase in the market discount rate of 1.0%, a reduction in the sales of the subsidiaries of 5% and a 5% reduction in their operating profit.
 None of these changes in assumptions would have resulted in an impairment of investments in subsidiaries in the year.